-- Ensure that the Windows devices in your Code42 environment have Code42 apps version 6.8.3 or later installed, and run supported Windows versions later than Windows 7 or Windows 2008 R2.
+- Ensure that the Windows devices in your Code42 environment have Code42 apps version 6.8.3 or later installed, and run supported Windows versions.
 For supported Windows versions, see the following:

 - To set the "FIPS mode" flag to true on Windows devices, follow instructions in section "Information for System Integrators" in Microsoft's article FIPS 140 Validation.